 When it comes to men, the most important hormone to optimize is testosterone, also known as the the master hormone of the endocrine system.

-You can increase testosterone levels naturally, and it's easier than you think.
+You can increase your testosterone levels naturally, and it's easier than you think.
 Here are 3 simple and easy tips you can implement today to quickly increase your T-levels.

 To most people this might seem nothing short of heretical.
 "What!
 Skip the most important meal of the day?
 Aren't I going to kill my metabolism and pile on the pounds?"
 No, actually you won't.
 You see, regular intermittent (short) fasts will actually boost important hormones that will lead to drastically higher overall testosterone and growth hormone levels.